 The next activity I have planned involves apples.
 This apple stacking game will not only will teach cause and effect when you drop apples, but how high can you stack an apple?
 What are the various ways you can build with apples?
 Just be prepared for them to get bruised up.
 This game works well after reading Dr. Seuss’ book Ten Apples Up on Top.

 These are just two of the prepared activities I have in store for the first-fifth graders I will be spending the week with.
-I cannot wait until after week long event is finished to share with all of you how things went.
+I cannot wait until the week long event is finished to share with all of you how things went.
+I will share photos and experiences in next weeks blog.
 In the meantime, here is a video for you to enjoy of my favorite story by the great Dr. Seuss.
 What are your favorite works by him?
 Do you have a reason why you enjoy that book?
 Please share your comment’s below.